 Encore includes a predefined color set and generates an automatic color set when you import a menu.
-(See Automatic color set.)
+(See "Automatic color set" on page 92.)
 You can modify the default set or create your own sets.
 Once defined, you can save color sets and use them in other projects.